Sohimaster/crypto_converter/README.md

 - Subscribes to quotes from cryptocurrency exchanges (e.g., Binance) and saves them into storage.
 - Updates the stored quotes in real time using websockets and removes quotes older than 7 days.

+## Precision and Rounding

+### Decimal Calculations
+This project uses Python's `Decimal` data type for all currency amount calculations, providing high precision arithmetic with a default precision of 28 decimal places.
+This ensures accuracy during currency conversion calculations, avoiding the rounding errors commonly associated with floating-point arithmetic.

+### Rounding
+Only at the final step, when preparing data for the API response, do we round the calculated amounts.
+For amounts, we round to 6 decimal digits, and for conversion rates, we round to 12 decimal digits.
+The rounding method employed is `ROUND_HALF_UP`, which is the most commonly used method where numbers are rounded to the nearest value, with halves rounded up.

+For example, the conversion rate `0.12345678901234` would be rounded to `0.123456789012` for the API response, ensuring the response data is both accurate and conforms to the specified precision requirements.

+This approach, combining high precision internal calculations with precise control over the rounding and

 ## Contributions
 Contributions are welcome!
 Please feel free to submit a pull request or create an issue for any bugs or feature requests.